datudar/data-prep-pipeline/README.md

 The example [data file](/input/data_example.csv) contains ten made-up samples of one target column (labeled "y") and eight feature columns of various data categories.
 The following are characteristics of the three data categories:

 #### Target
-- **Binary features**: column 0
-	* These features have two categories: the positive class or the negative class, which are labeled 1 or 0, respectively
+- The target column has two categories: the positive class or the negative class, which are labeled 1 or 0, respectively

 #### Features
 - **Binary features**: columns 1 and 2
-	* These features have two categories: the positive class or the negative class, which are labeled 1 or 0, respectively
+	* These features are labeled 1 or 0
 - **Categorical features**:
 	* **Numerical categories**: columns 3 and 4
 		* These are features that have **at least three** numerical categories and have no order